GridOPTICS/GridPACK/docs/markdown/required/GLOBAL_ARRAYS.md

 depends on the runtime used to build GA and should only be set to `TRUE` if GA was configured using the `--with-mpi-pr` option.

-We have used three different configuration of GA to build and run GridPACK.
-If you are using GridPACK on a Linux cluster with an Infiniband interconnect, then you can use the OpenIB runtime by including the `--with-openib` option when configuring GA.
-This is the highest performing version of GA for clusters with Infiniband, although for large calculations you can run into problems with memory allocation.
-For any system with a working version of MPI, you can also use the MPI two-sided runtime or the progress ranks runtime with GA.
+We have used two different configurations of GA to build and run GridPACK.
+For any system with a working version of MPI, you can use the MPI two-sided runtime or the progress ranks runtime with GA.
 Use the `--with-mpi-ts` or `--with-mpi-pr` options when configuring GA.
 The two-sided runtime is the simplest runtime and is suitable for workstations